 Giving each employee their own copy of this Trello board also lets Liz keep an eye on their progress as they work through the tasks.

-Percolate uses a similar process to Fog Creek’s Trello board, assigning tasks to new hires in Asana so they know what to do when they arrive.
+Seismic (formerly Percolate) uses a similar process to Glitch’s Trello board, assigning tasks to new hires in Asana so they know what to do when they arrive.
 One of these tasks is to read an 18-page Google Doc about the company’s history, culture, and values, as well as practical advice about things like running effective meetings and setting up strong passwords.

-This long document, called “Day One @ Percolate,” also points new team members to important onboarding docs like the company’s internal wiki, a vocabulary of internal terms, and an employee manual.
+This long document, called “Day One @ Seismic,” also points new team members to important onboarding docs like the company’s internal wiki, a vocabulary of internal terms, and an employee manual.

-Percolate also uses a buddy system to help new employees get to know the company quickly.
-The buddy, known as a “Percolator,” will check on the new hire as they get settled in, take them out for lunch, and answer questions.
+Seismic also uses a buddy system to help new employees get to know the company quickly.
+The buddy will check on the new hire as they get settled in, take them out for lunch, and answer questions.
 They’ll also take the new employee on a tour of the office and introduce them to the rest of the team.

 1. Get new team members up to speed on internal jargon.
 We all get used to using particular terms within our company, and it’s easy to forget that these words mean nothing to new team members.
 Avoid making new employees feel left out and confused by putting together a vocab sheet to bring them up to speed.
 Don’t forget to review it on a regular basis to make sure any newly coined terms are included.